pushpath/pushpath-cli/README.md

 The project is still in early development stages.
 I’ve only been working on it for about 3 weeks as of this writing (9/Jan/2014)

-### Acknowledgement

-Acknowledgement goes to the [Cordova-js](https://github.com/apache/cordova-js) project.
-This project is heavily based on a stripped down Cordova-js tooling and libraries eg. grunt tasks, simplified require/define library, self-contained module mapper.

 ### License

 Code licensed under [Apache License v2.0](http://www.apache.org/licenses/LICENSE-2.0)